 The foot has more than 30 different joints.
 If you consider the tons of stress your feet endure from walking and standing day in and day out, it’s no wonder that heel pain is the most common problem affecting the foot and ankle.

-“Feet are physiologically designed to handle the pressure … to a point,” said orthopedic foot and ankle specialist, Sean Peden, MD, “Repeated pounding on a hard surface while running, participating in another sport, or wearing ill-fitting shoes that inflame the foot’s tissues can cause pain on the bottom of your heel or behind it.
+“Feet are anatomically designed to handle the pressure … to a point,” said orthopedic foot and ankle specialist, Mark Yakavonis, MD, “Repeated pounding on a hard surface while running, participating in another sport, or wearing ill-fitting shoes that inflame the foot’s tissues can cause pain on the bottom of your heel or behind it.
 Arthritis, wear and tear, or a build-up of uric acid in the small bones of the feet, known as gout, can also cause heel pain.

-According to Dr. Peden, pain centered under your heel could occur if you’ve bruised the heel pad by stepping on a hard object such as a rock, or from repetitive pounding on hard surfaces during sports.
+According to Dr. Yakavonis, pain under your heel can occur if you’ve bruised the heel pad by stepping on a hard object such as a rock, or from repetitive pounding on hard surfaces during sports.
 This pain usually goes away over time with rest.

-If the pain beneath your heel is mild at first but then flares up when you take your first steps in the morning, you may have plantar fasciitis, which is inflammation of the tissue band (fascia) that connects the heel bone to the base of the toes.
+If the pain beneath your heel is mild at first but then flares up when you take your first steps in the morning, you may have plantar fasciitis, This condition is caused from inflammation of the tissue band (fascia) that connects the heel bone to the base of the toes.
 Plantar fasciitis is the most common condition causing heel pain.
 If plantar fasciitis is left untreated, a painful heel spur (calcium deposit) can develop where the fascia attaches to the heel bone.

 Injuries to the nerves in the foot can also produce heel pain.
 Neuropathy, or nerve damage, and Tarsal Tunnel Syndrome, in which the large nerve in the back of the foot becomes pinched and inflamed, are the two most common nerve-related conditions.

-If you experience pain that makes it difficult to walk or enjoy your everyday activities, schedule an appointment at ONS with one of our foot and ankle orthopedic specialists, Sean Peden, MD or Michael Clain, MD by calling 203-863-1145 or request an appointment here.
+If you experience pain that makes it difficult to walk or enjoy your everyday activities, schedule an appointment at ONS with one of our foot and ankle orthopedic specialists, Michael Clain, MD or Mark Yakavonis, MD, by calling 203-863-1145 or request an appointment here.